Persuasion and Power in a Leadership Perspective

 This program will offer participants research-based competence that is of high potential value in professional as well as personal domains of life.
 After completing the program participants will have an in-depth understanding of important psychological principles that are fundamental for effective influence, rational decisions, and creative problem solving.

 If we peel away all the buzzwords from the management literature, two basic components remain.
 The first is the ability to make decisions and solve problems in a way that significantly contributes to goal attainment at different organizational levels.
-This component may be labelled Rational Thinking.
 The second component is the ability to implement decisions and solutions through other people.
-This side of management may be referred to as Effective Influence.
+This side of management may be referred to as effective Influence.

 The program will give participants knowledge about the prerequisites for motivating oneself and others, as well as in-depth insight into fundamental psychological principles of power, persuasion and influence, which may be utilized deliberately or non-deliberately in gaining sympathy, support and loyalty from superiors, subordinates, and peers.

 Managers are exposed to a continuous stream of new challenges.
 In order to function effectively it is essential to be able to solve new problems creatively and to make rational decisions in situations characterized by high uncertainty and ambiguity.
 Recent research on decision making demonstrates that even when we believe we have made rational decisions there will often be considerable opportunities for improvement.